DevSykes/SistemaLoginEmpresa/README.md

 # Employee Login System (WIP)

 > **Note:** This is an ongoing class project for my **Software Development studies** (FP DAM).
+> *The source code is written in Spanish as per academic requirements.*

 ### Project Status: Work in Progress
 Currently building the core logic to practice **Object-Oriented Programming (OOP)** in Java.